The Trish Multiple Sclerosis Research Foundation (ABN 22 089 078 464) was

 The Foundation has a very eminent honorary Scientific Research Committee to advise the Foundation Board on applications for research.

-THANK YOU to Professor John Pollard AO (Chairman), Professor Peter Russell, Associate Professor Michael Barnett and Dr Emily Mathey for your honorary professional contribution to the Foundation.
+THANK YOU to Professor John Pollard AO (Chairman), Professor Peter Russell, Professor Michael Barnett and Dr Emily Mathey for your honorary professional contribution to the Foundation.
 Please click here for further information.

 The Foundation considers itself very privileged to have such a committed and eminent Scientific Research Committee and as Professor Russell said, “Failure is not on our agenda”.